Skip to content

 Skateboards, Rollerskates, Rollerblades, Scooters, Hoverboards and Bicycles

-Only residents of Student Apartments and guests are permitted to skateboard, rollerskate, rollerblade, scooter (non-motorized) or ride bicycles in and around Student Apartments' property.
+Only residents of Sunnyside Apartments and guests are permitted to skateboard, rollerskate, rollerblade, scooter (non-motorized) or ride bicycles in and around Sunnyside Apartments' property.
 Persons using such equipment should exercise due care and reasonable caution to prevent injury to others, to self, or to property.
 Pedestrians have the right-of-way at all times.
 Equipment may only be used on pedestrian sidewalks, but cannot be ridden or used on any sidewalk where there is a posted sign prohibiting such activity.

 Equipment cannot be ridden upon or used on any ramp, stairway, wall, bench, or other structure or facility, or over any landscaped area including, but not limited to, grass, shrubbery, or flower beds.
 Equipment cannot be ridden in any building.
 Equipment users will not engage in obstacle riding, or other acts or maneuvers, that may endanger the rider or others, or which may damage property.